-If you suffer from TPD or are diagnosed with a Terminal Illness whilst temporarily residing or travelling outside of Australia, you may be required to return to Australia at your own expense, for assessment of the claim.
+If you suffer from TPD or are diagnosed with a Terminal Illness whilst temporarily residing or travelling outside of Australia, you may be required to return to Australia at your own expense for assessment of the claim.

-B How the Plan works
+3 How the Plan works

-The Plan is designed to provide Life cover (including Terminal Illness) and TPD cover to Permanent Employees of TAL through the Product.
+The Plan is designed to provide Life cover (including Terminal Illness) and TPD cover through the Product to eligible Permanent Employees of TAL.
 The Trustee is the owner of the Policy and pays the premiums for the insurance cover to the Insurer from the Fund.